 Dragon Fruit aka Pitaya

 plant spacing: 1 plant per 6 square feet, must be trellised

 harvest notes: harvest ripe fruit when it softens

 Dragon fruit is a super cool palm tree shaped cactus that produces large juicy fruits at the tips of its many branches.
-The fruit comes in a bunch of different colored skin and flesh combinations, and this particular one is a red skinned red fleshed variety.
 While dragon fruit looks very exotic its actually super easy to grow in South Florida and is grown commercially quite heavily in Homestead & the Redland.
 It has barely any pests and needs barely any fertilizer or care, however it does need a really well thought out trellising situation because it gets large (and heavy) and its spiky!
 On farms the way they build trellises is by sinking a 4 x 4 post of wood into the ground a couple of feet and then adding an X of wood to the top of it.
 Lay half of a tire on top of the X and train the dragon fruit up the post and over the top of the tire & X. once it hits the top of the structure you can prune it and it'll make lots and lots of "arms" that dangle down making the whole shape look like a palm tree.
 The more arms you have the more fruit you'll end up with since every arm makes a fruit a the end of it.
 As a bonus to the fruit the flowers are some of the most beautiful found in nature, blooming only at night so that bats and moths will come pollinate its huge drooping blossoms.